How to hire a freelance software developer?

 - Use a variety of search keywords: Experiment with different phrases relevant to your software requirements, like ‘find freelance iOS developer’, ‘hire ReactJS developer’, etc.

-- Invest time: Be sure to go further than the first few result pages, since it’s likely that you won’t find portfolio sites of freelance developers on the very first page itself.
+- Invest time: Be sure to go further than the first few result pages, since it’s likely that you won’t find portfolio sites of freelance software developers on the very first page itself.

 - Doesn’t cost money